 This is the first step to any financial planning situation, but it’s also the step that most people are afraid to start with.
 However, if you don’t know your current financial state then it’ll be impossible to start planning your way out of it.

 Once you’re done, you’ll know how much money you need to make.
-Sure, you can cut back on spending but it’s a lot easier to add more then spend less.
+Sure, you can cut back on spending but it’s a lot easier to add more than spend less.

 Figure Out Where You Need to Be